 Leaders of the world's non-aligned nations were arriving in Lusaka on Monday (September 7) to attend the 60-nation summit conference.

-Leaders of the world's non-aligned nations were arriving in Lusaka on Monday (September 7) to attend the 60-nation summit conference.
+Background: Leaders of the world's non-aligned nations were arriving in Lusaka on Monday (September 7) to attend the 60-nation summit conference.
 The Middle East, Southern Africa and Indo-China will receive special attention from this, the third non-aligned summit meets.

 Among the world leaders who arrived on Monday were President Suharto on Indonesia, General Jaafar El-Nimeiry of Sudan, Archbishop Makarios of Cyprus, Deputy Prime Minister Tun Razak of Malaysia, Prime Minister Lee Kuan Yew of Singapore and President Milton Obote of Uganda.
 They were joined by Mme Nguyen Thi Binh, the Foreign Minister of the South Vietnamese Provisional Revolutionary Government.

 The Conference chairman, President Kenneth Kaunda of Zambia, welcomed each delegation as it arrived.
 President Kaunda opened the three-day conference on Tuesday (September 8) with a call for economic cooperation to consolidate political independence.
 He also denounced the political, economic and military support given by western nations to South Africa, Portugal and Rhodesia.

 Several Latin American nations are attending the conference as observers. they join the representatives of African Liberation movements and the South Vietnamese Provisional Revolutionary Government who are also in Lusaka as observers.